SeakMengs/dotfiles/README.md

 # Introduction

 This repository contains my personal dotfiles for my Arch Linux setup.
-It feature auto color scheme based on selected wallpaper.
+It features auto color scheme based on selected wallpaper.
 The dotfiles are managed using GNU Stow.
 Feel free to use any part of the configuration that you find useful :)

 # Screenshots